AntZam1776/Module_4/README.md

 # Module_4

-# Crypto Arbitrage
+# Risk Return Analysis

-This is to practice sorting through and recognizing crypto arbitrage opportunities between Bitstamp and Coinbase for Bitcoin cryptocurrency.
+This is a collection of practice excercises to perform a risk/return analysis using a collection of data assesment and anaylsis tools in Python, and Jupyter Labs, coding.

 ---